saphir-travel/documentation/content/developer/howtos/website_themes/pages.rst

    * - Field
      - Description
    * - name
-     - Page name
+     - Image name
    * - datas
-     - Define if the page is published (visible to visitors).
+     - Path to the image file
    * - res_model
-     - ...
-   * - public
-     - ...
+     - Name of the wizard model

 Use as a background image.